-- Must be enrolled as a degree-seeking undergraduate student on the Twin Cities or Rochester campuses at the time of applying and during the term abroad.
+- You must be enrolled as a degree-seeking undergraduate student on the Twin Cities or Rochester campuses at the time of application.

-- Must be participating in a credit-bearing study abroad program through the Learning Abroad Center or Carlson Global Institute (this includes CGI's self-designed international experience, IBUS 3999).
+- You must be participating in a credit-bearing study abroad program through the Learning Abroad Center or Carlson Global Institute (this includes CGI's self-designed international experience, IBUS 3999).

-- Students who obtain college approval to participate in a nonaffiliated program or directed study are eligible.
+- Students who obtain collegiate approval to participate in a nonaffiliated program or directed study are eligible.

 - Virtual programs (including Virtual Internship or Virtual Research) are not eligible.